mever-team/FairBench/docs/advanced/ml_integration.md

 ## Backend selection

-If you provide primitives of various frameworks (e.g., tensors), these will be automatically converted to the selected backend's format.
-Switch to a different one for internal computations as shown below.
+If you provide primitives of various frameworks (e.g., tensors), these will be internally converted to FairBench's selected backend.
+Switch to a different backend as shown below.

 !!! info
-    FairBench is preconfigured to run on the `numpy` backend.
+    The `numpy` backend is selected by default.

 ```python
 import fairbench as fb